james-hulud/tinder-clone/README.md

-# rf-date
+# tinder-clone
-A dating app created using REACT and Flask
+A dating app created using REACT